parsariyahi/prsmsp/.github/ISSUE_TEMPLATE/new-panel.md

 ---

 ## First Checks
-- [ ] this panel is not already implemented.
+- [ ] This issue is not already opened.
-- [ ] this panel support API services (REST, SOAP, etc.)
+- [ ] This panel support API services (REST, SOAP, etc.)
-- [ ] this panel has documents for API calls.
+- [ ] This panel has documents for API calls.

 ## Official Website
 [website](WEBSITE_LINK)